 We ordered two variants: Baltijos (ABV 5.8%, €2.75 for 0.5l), a dark red beer, and Ekstra (ABV 5.2%, €2.75 for 0.5l), a classic golden beer.
 Baltijos is the brewery’s oldest brand and has won awards – of the two we preferred this, with its malty, hoppy aroma.
 A fitting finish to our Vilnius beer adventure.

-We’ve picked out our favourite eight Vilnius pubs for craft beer and formulated them into a self-guided craft beer tour.
+We’ve picked out our favourite eight Vilnius pubs and bars for craft beer and formulated them into a self-guided craft beer tour.
 Our suggest route begins at Šnekutis on Šv.
 Stepono, where you can enjoy a traditional Lithuanian meal, and ends by the river at Alaus Namai, open until 3am at weekends.